infinum/qa-handbook/Tools/Using Postman.md

 1. Open the "GET Pokemons" request
 2. Switch to the **Pre-request Script** tab

-Let's take a loot at example of pre-request script for token creation:
+Let's take a look at example of pre-request script for token creation:

 ```
  const loginRequest = {